 The press in Kenya is lively and provides reasonable coverage of international news.
-There are more than a hundred radio stations for music, while satellite TV offers numerous home-grown and international channels, including the BBC, CNN and European sports stations are available on satellite TV.
+There are more than a hundred radio stations for music, while satellite TV offers numerous home-grown and international channels, including the BBC, CNN and European sports stations.

 Radio and TV

 Kenyan television, much of it imported, carries a mix of English and Swahili programmes.
-There are three main channels: the stuffy and hesitant state-run KBC, which carries BBC World for much of the day; the upbeat, mainly urban KTN owned by the Standard newspaper group, which carries CNN during the night and much of the morning; and the Nation newspaper’s channel, NTV.
-An increasing number of homes, bars and hotels have satellite dishes, usually on the South African DSTV service (wdstv.com), giving access to Britain’s Sky TV, Eurosport and other foreign channels.
+There are three main channels: the stuffy and hesitant state-run KBC, which carries BBC World for much of the day; the upbeat, mainly urban KTN owned by the Standard newspaper group, which carries CNN during the night and much of the morning; and the Nation newspaper group’s channel, NTV.
+An increasing number of homes, bars and hotels have satellite TV, usually on the South African DSTV service (dstv.com), giving access to Britain’s Sky TV, Eurosport and other foreign channels.

 Kenya is a nation absorbed in its press, though the papers, as everywhere, struggle to hold their own against online media.
-The leading mainstream newspaper is the Daily Nation (wnationmedia.com), part-owned by the Aga Khan, which has reasonable news coverage, including international news and European football results, and a letters page full of insights into Kenyan life.
-Its main competitor is The Standard (weastandard.net).
-Both papers are available on digital subscription.
+The leading mainstream newspaper is the Daily Nation (nation.co.ke), which has reasonable news coverage, including international news and European football results, and a letters page full of insights into Kenyan life.
+Its main competitor is The Standard (standardmedia.co.ke).
+Both papers are available online.
 Unfortunately, sharp analysis is in short supply and many editorials and opinion pieces lack bite.
-For a more critical take on the news, turn to The Star (wthe-star.co.ke), which is much more outspoken but tends to be gossipy.
+For a more critical take on the news, turn to The Star (the-star.co.ke), which is much more outspoken but tends to be gossipy.
 Intelligent weekly The East African (theeastafrican.co.ke) covers news from Kenya, Uganda and Tanzania and focuses on economic and political issues in the region.